Soft Error Reliability Analysis of Vision Transformers: Fault-Tolerant Approaches for ViTs

 \subsection{Fault-tolerant Approach for Linear Operations}

-ABFT algorithm essentially leverages a checksum mechanism to obtain sum of outputs with different approaches such that they can be utilized for both the fault detection and recovery.
-ABFT can be divided into an error detection stage and an error recovery stage.
+Standard ABFT algorithm essentially leverages a checksum mechanism to obtain sum of outputs with different approaches such that they can be utilized for both the fault detection and recovery.
+Standard ABFT can be divided into an error detection stage and an error recovery stage.
 Take an $n \times n$ GEMM as an example, error recovery requires $2n^2$ MACs and it is more expensive compared to error detection that requires only $n$ MACs.
 Error recovery is invoked only when computing errors are detected, but it is beneficial only when there is only one output error in each row or column due to the limited error correction capability.
-Thereby, it is inefficient to adopt ABFT when multiple computing errors occur in a single row or column at higher BER.
-In summary, ABFT quality from the perspective of fault tolerance depends on the GEMM sizes and BER.
-Meanwhile, layer vulnerability factors can vary, which further complicates the ABFT-based ViTs protection.
+Thereby, it is inefficient to adopt standard ABFT when multiple computing errors occur in a single row or column at higher BER.
+Additionally, we observe that the sizes of GEMM in ViTs models can vary dramatically, and direct implementation of standard ABFT without being aware of the matrix sizes or the error rate can induce frequent error recovery procedures and low reliability.
+Meanwhile, layer vulnerability factors can vary, which further complicates the protection.